MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/submit-feedback.md

     ![XXX.](media/submit-feedback-review-logs.jpg "XXX")

-10. Select the **I agree to send attached files and diagnostics to Microsoft along with my feedback** check box, and then select **Submit**.
+10. If you agree, select the **I agree to send attached files and diagnostics to Microsoft along with my feedback** check box, and then select **Submit**.

     [!TIP]
     If you're using a Wi-Fi connection, don't shut down your device right away.
 Allow a few minutes for the logs to upload.